-iii.
-OPAPP-DA Partnership.
+iii OPAPP-DA Partnership.
 FY 2013-2016 PAMANA-DA Assessment Session on 28 February 2020 at the Apo View Hotel in Davao City.
 The activity, which aimed to follow-up on project implementation progress vis-à-vis project implementation timelines, was attended by OPAPP (NPMD, AMO Davao/Caraga and South-Central Mindanao), DA (CO and RFO IVA, V, VI, IX, XI, XII, XIII and CAR).
-DA RFO X, IVB and VIII were unable to attend.
+DA RFO X, IVB and VIII were unable to attend c.
+IMPLEMENTATION SUPPORT.
+In line with the implementation of the FY 2017 PAMANA, the PAMANA-NPMD commenced preparations for the 11 assessment and planning sessions with local partners on 2-24 June 2020, to wit

-Ways forward were discussed and agreed upon including the conduct of a follow-through assessment meeting of FY 2013-FY 2016 PAMANA Accomplishment as scheduled.
-In consideration of the continuing community quarantine brought about by the COVID-19 pandemic, the activity is set to be re-scheduled sometime in October 2020.
+Ways forward were discussed and agreed upon including the conduct of a follow-through assessment meeting of FY 2013-FY 2016 PAMANA Accomplishment as scheduled in consideration of the continuing community quarantine brought about by the COVID-19 pandemic, the activity is set to be re-scheduled sometime in October 2020.